 If you are comfortable navigating mountain trails and have done some longer hikes before, you won’t need a guide, especially knowing that this trail is well marked.
 I would only advise a guide for those people who have never done any long-distance hikes in the wild mountains before.
-Even then, this trail is very popular and you will definitely see other people trekking, which also will give you more confidence doing it without the guide.
+Even then, this trail is very popular and you will definitely see other people trekking, which also will give you more confidence doing it without a guide.

 IS IT SAFE TO HIKE VALBONA PASS SOLO?

-For an experienced hiker, it is absolutely fine to do Valbona Theth trek alone.
+For an experienced hiker, it is absolutely fine to do the Valbona Theth trek alone.
 Note that it might not be the case for everyone, especially those people scared of heights.